New buildings usher in a new era for historic high school

 The original auditorium, constructed in 1924, was badly damaged by arson in 2007.
 The goal of the auditorium replacement was to combine the essence of the historic building with 21st-century performing arts facilities while retaining its role as a center of activity for the East Los Angeles community.
-New classroom and administrative buildings would help create a new community gateway and central quad on the campus, redefining the school’s campus and providing advanced learning opportunities supporting STEAM and performing arts academy success.

 The classroom and administration building creates a new main entrance onto the campus that is centered on a collegiate courtyard designed to inspire and build a socially responsible community.
 Science and technology classrooms are interconnected on the third floor for collaboration among STEAM team members.
 All classrooms make use of expansive walls of shaded channel glass, diffused north-facing windows and skylights to reduce energy usage and provide expansive access to natural light.